Marijuana Attorney in Madison (Possession, Intent to Distribute, and more severe charges)

 You Can Still Beat a Marijuana OWI

-All this is not to say these cases are ironclad.
-We can still challenge the traffic stop, the administration of field sobriety tests, officer credibility, and the arrest.
-The goal with marijuana OWIs is to use the pretrial motions to exclude any unfavorable lab results.
+Conviction on a marijuana OWI charge is not a foregone conclusion.
+We can challenge the traffic stop, the administration of field sobriety tests, officer credibility, and the arrest.
+The goal with marijuana OWIs is to use pretrial motions to exclude any unfavorable lab results.
 A skilled and experienced attorney will have the background necessary to make these challenges.
-And with any luck, successful lobbying may convince Wisconsin legislators to change the law in order to make marijuana OWIs more difficult to prosecute, especially when it can be shown that the driver’s THC levels are below an amount experts have deemed to be indicative of intoxication.
+And with any luck, successful lobbying may convince Wisconsin legislators to change the law in order to make marijuana OWIs more difficult to prosecute, especially when it can be shown that the driver’s THC levels were below an amount qualified professionals have deemed to be indicative of intoxication.

 Madison Law Firm Offers Free Case Assessments for Marijuana Charges